LassoSoft/LassoGuide/source/_includes/resources.rst

    An SVN repository containing source code for a number of Lasso components.

 `LassoGuide PDF <http://lassoguide.com/LassoGuide9.3.pdf>`_
-   The current version of LassoGuide in PDF format.
+   The |version| version of LassoGuide in PDF format.

 .. only:: html